 What is and is not allowed under the Hands-Free Georgia Act?

 The major thing to remember is that you can’t hold your phone and drive.
 In Georgia, drivers will not be permitted to use more than one button to answer a call or use a phone.
-You cannot reach for a phone if you have to unbuckle your seatbelt or stand to get it.
+They can’t reach for a phone if doing so requires them to stand or unbuckle their seatbelt.
 Drivers also cannot text, use email, watch videos, or record videos while driving.
 Of course, if you are safely and legally parked you can email, text, and hold your phone to your heart’s content.
 But “parked” does not mean stopped in traffic or stopped at a red light or stop sign.

 What is still allowed under the law?
 Well, drivers in Georgia are still allowed to use GPS, and they can also make and take calls so long as it’s hands-free.
 They can still use voice-to-text functions.
-If a driver doesn’t have a car with built-in Bluetooth calling, they can use Bluetooth earpieces or single-ear headphones (such as an earbud with a mic.)
-But remember – you can only use an earbud in one ear, not both.
-And drivers can still use in-car navigation systems and entertainment.
-(Yes, you can still use a phone to stream music provided that you set the playlist before you start driving.)
+If a driver doesn’t have a car with built-in Bluetooth calling, they can use an earpiece.
+And drivers can still use in-car navigation systems.

 An important note: